 - 10.9.
 Payments will be made as set out in the grant agreement.
-Grant funding will typically be paid monthly through Our payment system. - 10.10.
+Grant funding will typically be paid annually through Our payment system. - 10.10.
 The grant offer will specify the approved grant amount to be paid. - 10.11.
 We will not pay more than the approved grant amount under any circumstances.
-If you incur extra costs, You must meet them. - 10.12.
-Grant funding may be indexed. - 10.13.
-Once the grant agreement is executed by the Commonwealth, payment will be made on the next available date for grant payments after the grant commencement date. - 10.14.
-Any grant awarded will be subject to sufficient funds being available for the project, the provisions of the ARC Act and the continued satisfactory progress of the project.
+If you incur extra costs, You must meet them.

+- 10.12.
+Once the grant agreement is executed by the Commonwealth payment will be made on the next available date for grant payments after the grant commencement date. - 10.13.
+Any grant awarded will be subject to sufficient funds being available for the project, the provisions of the ARC Act and the continued satisfactory progress of the project. - 10.14.
+Funding for a project may only be carried forward for a maximum of two years from the grant commencement date, except under exceptional circumstances and only with Our approval.

-Grant payments and GST
+Grants Payments and GST